alanmitchell/file-to-bmon/docs/install_docs.md

     /home/ahfc/sensor_db/sensor_to_bmon.sqlite

-Having it there made it easily accessible to the [phpliteadmin tool](https://www.phpliteadmin.org/), which allows for adding and editing
+Having it there made it easily accessible to the [phpLiteAdmin tool](https://www.phpliteadmin.org/), which allows for adding and editing
 Sensor IDs that are being processed.
 That AHFC phpliteadmin tool is accessible at:  http://ahfc.webfactional.com/editdb/phpliteadmin.php .